p0ss/Sublime-Squirrel/README.md

 ## Installation

 Download the source code as a ZIP.
-Then, change the extension of the zip file to .sublime-package (instead of Sublime-squirrel-master.zip it should now be Sublime-squirrel-master.sublime-package).
+Then, change the extension of the zip file to .sublime-package (instead of Sublime-Squirrel-main.zip it should now be Sublime-Squirrel-main.sublime-package).

 Open up your Sublime Text packages directory (%appdata%/Sublime Text/Installed Packages).